-Warning: Do not attempt to repair damaged Cartridges.
+Do not attempt to repair damaged Cartridges.
 To ensure full impact capacity, the cartridges must be replaced even if slightly crushed.

-4) Assemble Cartridges (p.
-18, Figure 16)
+4. Assemble Cartridges (p.
+17, Figure 16)

 Using a forklift and sling, place the Type B Cartridge in position and secure it using the flat washers, lock washers and nuts provided.
-Torque the nuts to 90 ± 5 ft-lb [120 ± 7 N-m].
+Torque the nuts to $90 \pm 5$ ft-lb [ $120\pm7$ N-m].
 Insert the Type A Cartridge between the mid-frame flanges and anchor it to the assembly with 1/2-13 G5 hex cap screws and 1/2" flat washers.
 Use medium threadlocker on the bolt threads (Blue Loctite® 242 recommended).
-Torque bolts to 65 ± 5 ft-lb [88 ± 7 N-m] (pp. 38-39).
+Torque bolts to $65 \pm 5$ ft-lb [ $88\pm7$ N-m] (refer to Cartridge A and Cartridge B provided in customer reference drawings).

-5) Adjust the Height and Levelness of the System Frame
+5. Adjust the Height and Levelness of the System Frame

 Verify that the System Frame is 12"±1" [305±25 mm] from the ground at the front and rear of the system.
-It may be necessary to add shims to the Socket Hitches in order to adjust the levelness of the Cartridge (Figure 26).
+It may be necessary to add shims to the Socket Hitches in order to adjust the levelness of the Cartridge (Figure 28).

-6) Verify Position of Hydraulic / Electrical Lines
+6. Verify Position of Hydraulic / Electrical Lines